Agathasta/CS50_final_project/README.md

 9. DATE CHANGE
     Of course, a couple of hours after submitting here I am, happily overcoming those alpine heights I was just whining about (eyeroll).
     The  user can now change the date, and the appropiate ToDos will show and work as expected, ToDos can be added, checked and deleted.
-Missing only the beauty details, like deciding what to do with the input field.
 I cannot believe  how blocked I was :/
+    I managed next to stack both dates, to click on one and show the other, to go back to formated string when clicking outside.
+The only thing I cannot make work is to automatically open the calendar when I trigger the event.
+I am very happy with the clean result.

     What I learned:
     * Optional arguments to URLs are possible.
     * A session can be used for things that need to be moved around, like the date.
     * Converting strings to dates and dates to strings, although I suspect I managed to make that work by sheer luck.
+    * To toggle the visibility of objects with JS, to stack elements with CSS.

 THANKS TO: